 Below are several other vaccination resources for travel to Nepal.
 Do be aware of your own regions medical limitations, regular immunizations and preventative advice.
 Again, consult a qualified travel medical specialist before going to Nepal.

-Respiratory, sinus, chest, ear, nose and throat infections are common place in Kathmandu due to high pollution in the Kathmandu Valley.
+Respiratory, sinus, chest, ear, nose and throat infections are common place in Kathmandu due to high pollution and or dust in the Kathmandu Valley.
 Many people wear dust masks to reduce the inhalation of dust when walking around Kathmandu city.
 Consult your doctor about your preferred treatment in the event of contracting any of these ailments.

 Do bring your own prescription medicines if taking any.
 While medicine is available in Nepal it may not be the same brand or quality.